hpe-dev-incubator/hpe-dev-portal/content/blog/fast-data-processing-pipeline-for-predicting-flight-delays-using-apache-apis-kafka-spark-streaming-and-machine-learning-part-2.md

 ## Code

-* You can download the code and data to run these examples from here: <https://github.com/caroljmcdonald/spark-ml-flightdelay>
+* You can download the code and data to run these examples from [here](https://github.com/caroljmcdonald/spark-ml-flightdelay)
 * [Zeppelin Notebook for the code](https://github.com/caroljmcdonald/spark-ml-flightdelay/blob/master/notebooks/sparkmlpipelineflightdelays.json)

 ## Running the Code